 1. Open up your hallway

 Your hallway is the first thing potential buyers will see upon entering your house.
 Often cramped, narrow and uninspiring, hallways are occasionally guilty of breaking a deal before it really begins.
 For this reason, you should make the most of the space you have and do your best to make it as inviting as possible.
-De-clutter and get rid of loose shoes, umbrellas, and sets of keys.
+According to The House Shop, you should de-clutter and get rid of loose shoes, umbrellas, and sets of keys.
 To make it feel bigger, consider hanging mirrors on opposite walls.
 This creates the illusion of space and will help to distribute natural light.

 2. Add extra storage